“The intention behind why a trade mark is filed is important in determining whether the application is valid.”- Barry Meskin

-Trademarks cannot attempt to take the language that other traders might want to use legitimately to describe a quality or characteristic of their own goods or services.
-Therefore, great trademarks either include:
+Trade marks cannot attempt to take the language that other traders might want to use legitimately to describe a quality or characteristic of their own goods or services.
+Therefore, great trade marks either include:

 - Totally original words, images or combinations; or

-- some element of distinctiveness,
+- contain some element of distinctiveness,

 - create an emotion or an illusionary effect, which bring the goods/services to life, or

 - are unusual.

-Why is it important to register a trademark?
+Why is it important to register a trade mark?

-Why do I need a trademark attorney?
+Why do I need a trade mark attorney?

-Since trademarks are so often a valuable corporate asset and because there are many pitfalls to be avoided in the trademark application process, trademark applications should always be professionally prepared.
-Before adopting a new trademark, searches can be conducted to check the availability of the trademark for use and registration.
-This helps reduce the risk of infringement of a prior trademark registration, and the likelihood of objection during examination.
+Since trade marks are so often a valuable corporate asset and given the many pitfalls to be avoided in the trade mark application process, trade mark applications should always be professionally prepared by a registered trade mark attorney.
+Before adopting a new trade mark, searches can be conducted to check the availability of the trade mark for use and registration.
+This helps reduce the risk of infringement of a prior trade mark registration and the likelihood of objection during examination.